jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

                 end
             C_6:
                 begin
-                    // First digit was correct, ready for second ready = 1'b0;  // System not ready for new input until next submit if(dint == 3'b100)
+                    //The first digit was correct, ready for the second ready = 1'b0;  // System not ready for new input until next submit if(dint == 3'b100)
                         next_state = C_64; // Correct second digit